ENIGMA-git/ENIGMA-DTI-TBSS-Protocol/README.md

 ```
 Congrats!
 Now you should have all of your subjects ROIs in one spreadsheet per diffusivity measure with only relevant covariates ready for association testing!

+## Wrapper script

+A wrapper script is also made available [here](https://github.com/lizhaddad/ENIGMA-DTI-TBSS-Wrapper).